 “Well, I’ll be damned.
 Raylene said you were here,” Roy said, removing his hat and tossing it in the bench seat across the table from her.
 He slid into the booth, pushing the hat on over out of his way.
 “I thought for sure she’d taken up smoking weed these days in place of those damned Marlboros she’s been smoking for years.”

 “Hello to you, too, Sheriff Slater.
-So, what took you so long?” she replied, looking at her wristwatch.
+So, what took you so long?”
+Charlene replied, looking at her wristwatch.
 “I expected you here five minutes ago.”

 “What can I say?
 I was on the can when she called.”